offsoc/onionplan/docs/proposals/usability/certificates.md

-The [Self-authenticating TLS Certificates for Onion Services using a PKCS#11 module][] proposal mentioned above, that relies on [PKCS#11 modules][] or [Authority Information Access (AIA)][] extensions, could also be used to work with a X.509 certificate directly derived from the .onion keypair.
+The [Self-authenticating TLS Certificates for Onion Services using a PKCS#11 module][] proposal mentioned above, that relies on [PKCS#11 modules][] or [Authority Information Access (AIA)][] extensions, could also be used to work with a X.509 certificate directly derived from the .onion key pair.

 But contrary to the previous proposal, it would not need to use [Ed25519][]: it would support a signature scheme where an [Ed25519][] private key could sign an